navi0706/MovieDatabase/README.md

 The whole project is ran in containers.
 In order to start the project it is necessary to build a docker image based on this project.
-For this copy this command iside this directory via CLI --> docker build -t movie_api .
+For this copy this command inside project's directory via CLI --> docker build -t movie_api .

 This will build movie_api image that is neccessary for project to be ran.

 After that run docker compose command --> docker compose up